cakephp/docs/en/orm/associations.rst

   underscored & singular name of the association so ``address`` in our example.
 - **strategy**: Defines the query strategy to use.
 Defaults to 'join'.
 The other valid value is 'select', which utilizes a separate query instead.
 - **finder**: The finder method to use when loading associated records.
+See the :reF:`association-finders` section for more information.

 Once this association has been defined, find operations on the Users table can contain the Address record if it exists::